Cubs vs. Marlins Player Props Betting Odds

-You can see player prop bet odds for Nico Hoerner, Luis Arraez and others on the Chicago Cubs and Miami Marlins before their matchup at 2:20 PM ET on Friday at Wrigley Field.
+Player prop bet options for Nico Hoerner, Luis Arraez and others are available when the Chicago Cubs host the Miami Marlins at Wrigley Field on Saturday at 2:20 PM ET.

 Bet on this matchup or its props with DraftKings!